tcolar/pubg_mobile/weapons.md

 ![](weapons/pan.PNG)

 Pick up the pan to protect from bullets or as a last resort weapon, all the other ones are not worth talking about.

+#### Throwables

+They can give you a huge strategic advantage, you should probably change your settings to pick more of these in your settings, and learn to use them.

+Tip: you can throw them further if you use a running start (throw them while running).

+Tip: You can simply let a smoke grenade "explode" in your hands, rather than throwing at your feet with it bouncing away.

 ---